mopinion/Backendbauer/README.md

 ## License
 Backendbauer is distributed under the Apache 2.0 License (see LICENSE.txt).
+You can contact me by email floris (at) mopinionlabs.com

 ## Future development
 - more filters such as OR and LIKE